Retelling Virginia's Migration History

 “The Land We Live In” begins with Virginian icons John Smith and Pocahontas, creating a presence for Native Americans whose movements into and out of Virginia pre-dated and paralleled the early colonists'.
 Pocohontas, for example, was preparing to return to Virginia when she died in England.
 Had she lived longer, her pattern of return migration would have paralleled many travelers' comings and goings between continents.
 John Smith’s story questions the dichotomy between "immigrant" and "colonist," or "settler.”

 Among the other eight profiles are biographies that also challenge the conventional trajectories of the “migrant.”
-In “Greece to Norfolk,” the exhibition tells of Demetrios Karkambasis (renamed James Campas) who comes to the U.S. in 1912, marries another Greek immigrant, has a family, and and by the 1920s owns a business.
+In “Greece to Norfolk,” the exhibition tells of Demetrios Karkambasis (renamed James Campas) who comes to the United States in 1912, marries another Greek immigrant, has a family, and and by the 1920s owns a business.
 Members of the Karkambasis (James) family come and go, live and die, between Greece and Virginia, blurring the categories of “return,” “home,” and “country."
 Even if they did not make return trips, migrants’ ties to their home countries frequently remained strong and have always featured in the migrant experience.
 Other profiles of transnational migrants include those of people who are currently living: Pearl Fu from Roanoke, an ethnic minority from China who in the 1950s came to go to college.
 “You acclimate to this country,” says Fu, “contribute to it, but also you keep your heritage alive.”

 |David Hunter Strother, Sketches of “contrabands,” enslaved African Americans who crossed into the federal lines, 1862.
 Courtesy of the Library of Virginia.||